transparency-dev/trillian-tessera/docs/performance.md

 Exact performance numbers are highly dependent on the exact infrastructure being used (e.g. storage type & locality, host resources of the machine(s) running the personality binary, network speed and weather, etc.)  If in doubt, you should run your own performance tests on infrastructure which is as close as possible to that which will ultimately be used to run the log in production.
-The [conformance binaries](/cmd/conformance) and [hammer tool](/internal/hammer) may be helpful for running such tests.
+The [conformance binaries](/cmd/conformance) and [hammer tool](/internal/hammer) are designed for this kind of performance testing.

 ### Deduplication

 Deduplicating incoming entries is a somewhat expensive operation in terms of both storage and throughput.
-Not all personality designs will require it, so Tessera is build such that you only incur these costs if they are necessary for your design.
+Not all personality designs will require it, so Tessera is built such that you only incur these costs if they are necessary for your design.

 Leaving deduplication disabled will greatly increase the throughput of the log, and decrease CPU and storage costs.